 You can request a loan through your plan administrator.
 Repayment terms typically last up to five years, although loans for primary home purchases may have longer terms.

 A 401(k) loan itself is not a taxable event as long as you repay the loan according to the agreed schedule.
-However, if you fail to repay it — or if you leave your job and cannot repay the outstanding balance — it will be considered a distribution and taxed as ordinary income.
+However, if you fail to repay it or if you leave your job and cannot repay the outstanding balance, it is considered a distribution and taxed as ordinary income.
 Plus, you’ll lose the benefit of tax-deferred growth on the borrowed amount while it’s out of your account.

 Pros: